top of page

 Paul Stover Soderman, Executive Director

-Cross Cultural Advisor-Nonprofit Executive Director, 1999 - present.
-Direct Descendant of Gen. W. S. Harney, Commanding Officer at Blue Water Massacre 1856.
+Cross Cultural Advisor and former Nonprofit Executive Director, is a Direct Descendant of Gen. W. S. Harney, Commanding Officer at Blue Water Massacre 1856.
 Film-maker, musician.

-Best known for co-creating 'Sharing The Skies' Cross-cultural education materials for NASA and Navajo-Dine' Nation K-12 schools with Indigenous Education Institute, endorsed by Commdr.
+Best known for his work at World Hope Foundation, co-creating 'Sharing The Skies' Cross-cultural education materials for NASA and Navajo-Dine' Nation K-12 schools with Indigenous Education Institute, endorsed by Commdr.
 Harrington 1st Native American Astronaut http://sharingtheskies.com/stars-over-dine-bikeyah-audio-cd/

 Cross-Cultural Native American Consultant to Kevin Costner. https://www.storyofthebison.com